5 Crisis Management Tips Learned from March Madness

 About Jeff Wilson:

-Jeff Wilson, APR is associate vice president and director of business development for PadillaCRT.
-He develops and guides the implementation of the agency’s strategic communications plan, which includes media relations, social media, sponsorship, website copywriting, advertising and collateral material development.
-He also provides day-to-day management of the agency’s new business response functions.
+Jeff Wilson, APR is senior director of business development and agency marketing at PadillaCRT.
 Jeff has earned some of the PR industry’s most prestigious awards, including PRSA Silver and Bronze Anvils, a PRSA Health Academy Innovation Award and an IABC Gold Quill.
 He was named one of PRWeek’s “2008 Top 40 Under 40” as well as one of Richmond’s “2007 Top 40 Under 40” by Style Weekly.
-He also is immediate past president of PRSA Richmond.